Getting On Base

 A recent article in a Canadian photo magazine gives advice on how to become a professional sports photographer.
 The article talks about the excitement of being at sports events and blasting away at ten frames per second.
-A quick check shows that the author’s web site is filled with fantastic photos … of weddings and portraits.
+A look at the author’s web site shows many fantastic photos . . . of weddings and portraits.

 This information is wrong.